 This paper is an attempt to develop a coherent theoretical framework that may unify all or most of the theories, experimental evidences and observations related to the speed of light.
-A new theoretical framework is proposed in which absolute space/ absolute motion (or ether) theory, emission theory and Einstein's light postulate, are fused into a single model, with features of each theory that do not fit into the new model left out.
+A new theoretical framework is proposed in which absolute space/ absolute motion theory, emission theory and Einstein's light postulate, are fused into a single model, with features of each theory that do not fit into the new model left out.
+Argument on the non-existence of the ether is also proposed.

 A new theory 'Relativity of EM fields/waves' is proposed.
-We discuss the phenomena of stellar aberration and transverse Doppler effect.
+We discuss the phenomena of stellar aberration and the transverse Doppler effect.
 Then a new interpretation of absolute motion and explanation of the Silvertooth experiment is presented.
 A new Michelson-Morley type experiment using two coherent light sources will be proposed.